A 4-Minute Read

 It probably wouldn’t make a difference if your client is an MNC.
 But their decision-maker being a control freak matters a lot.
 Studying the nature of the key person, therefore, helps you speak their language.

 11. Return the Empathy

 Being too much of anything will never help you.
 Rather, return the empathy.
-There’s no point in empathising with a person who doesn’t reciprocate the effort.
-Understand and negotiate, never give in and comply.
+There’s no point in empathizing with a person who doesn’t reciprocate the effort.
+Understand and negotiate, never give in, and comply.

 Bad situations, and thereby bad customers can never be predicted.
 What can be done is following these failsafe practices, which ensure a good experience overall.